rfc-editor/draft-ietf-tls-subcerts/README.md

 Feel free to add new issues and PRs for new edits and questions.

-The editor will close the issue when it has been addressed either by accepting a pull request or simply closing the issue if no changes are needed.
+The RPC editor will close the issue when it has been addressed either by accepting a pull request or simply closing the issue if no changes are needed.

 ## Pull Requests
 If you would like to submit changes, please create a pull request and identify one or more issues that the pull request closes in the comments.

-If the editor creates the PR, the editor will expect feedback from the reviewer before merging the PR.
+If the RPC editor creates the PR, the editor expects feedback from the reviewer before merging the PR.

 ## Viewing Markdown Outputs